rohan-paul/monsterapi_test/MonsterAPI-Other/MonsterAPI_YT.md

 ## 📌 MonsterAPI Supports 3 key Techniques

-The team behind MonsterAPI has recently announced new features that make the platform even better.
+MonsterAPI has recently announced new features that make the platform even better.
 These include:

 📌 QLora with 4-bit quantization and nf4: This feature reduces the size of the models by compressing them using quantization techniques.
 This allows users to fine-tune larger models using less memory and bandwidth.